Once I get people to define what financial freedom means to them, their first goal usually stems around eliminating debt.

 They both felt responsible for the debt and wanted to avoid bankruptcy at all costs.
 Because their credit cards were extremely costly, the decided to enroll in a debt management plan where the company negotiated their interest rates down and dispersed the monthly payments for them.
 Upon enrollment in the plan, Travis and his wife agreed to make 57 monthly payments of $2,489 each.
 Yikes!

-Through cutting expenses, getting on a budget and selling some unused items in their house, they have been able to pay off over $100,000 and are only a few months away from becoming debt-free.
+Through cutting expenses, getting on a budget and selling some unused items in their house, they have been able to pay off ALL of the debt and are officially debt-free.

 Travis continues to write about his journey out of debt on the blog Enemy of Debt.